 A. Paul in exorcising the demon exorcised her master’s source of income.
 Furiously they accused Paul and Silas of tyranny

-C. The rioters would have expected the missionaries to loose morale.
-Paul and Silas were so strong in the Lord they prayed and sang hymns instead
+C. The rioters would have expected the missionaries to lose morale.
+Paul and Silas were so strong in the Lord that they prayed and sang hymns instead

 4. See the bigger picture

 A. God has a purpose even in chaos.
-It was through this chaos situation the church of Philip was born
+It was through this chaotic situation the church of Philip was born

-C. Paul and Silas even in their seemingly despairing situation did not loose morale because they were aware that God has a bigger plan
+C. Paul and Silas even in their seemingly despairing situation did not lose morale because they were aware that God has a bigger plan

-Seize the opportunity: Surfing requires a surfable wave.
-The surfer can’t make the wave however.
-He just spots a surfable wave and surf it.
+Surfing requires a surfable wave.
+The surfer can’t make the wave, however.
+He just spots a surfable wave and surfs it.
 The wave must be spotted before it’s washed out.
 So that the surfer doesn’t have to wait for another one.

-Paul was excellent in recognizing and utilizing opportunities, (Acts 17:23; Philipans 1:18).
+Paul was excellent in recognizing and utilizing opportunities, (Acts 17:23; Philippians 1:18).
 Are you Dreaming of an effective ministry?
 Then grab every opportunity that God sends on your way.

-Eliminate all distractions: Quest for fame is a great distraction, (not to mention lusting after riches and women).
+The quest for fame is a great distraction, (not to mention lusting after riches and women).
 It is the greatest enemy of any effective ministry.
 Paul was well aware of this, (1 Thessalonians 2:6-7).
-When God’s servant seeks after fame the scope of his ministry is shifted from God to himself.
+When God’s servant seeks fame the scope of his ministry is shifted from God to himself.
 This shifting of scope is capable of bringing an effective Christian ministry down to its knees.

-In a world where Christian ministry has become a profession most ministers can’t help but succumb to these distractions.
-It is important that servants of God watch out for such distractions and eliminate them in order not to loose the influence in ministry.
+In a world where Christian ministry has become a profession, most ministers can’t help but succumb to these distractions.
+It is important that servants of God watch out for such distractions and eliminate them in order not to lose their influence in ministry.